What Liquids Can You Bring on a Plane: Rules and Future Trends

 If you are a frequent flyer, you are probably quite familiar with the staple of all air passengers: tiny toiletry.

-For almost two decades now we’ve been practising the same drill.
-Try to squeeze in your set of travel-size beauty products into a transparent resealable bag.
+For almost two decades now, we’ve been practising the same drill.
+Try to squeeze in your set of travel-size beauty products into a transparent, resealable bag.
 Keep it ready to go into the tray at security screening.
 Join the endless queue, and fight all bad thoughts (will I be asked to kindly step aside and wait, did I remove all banned items?).

 All the hassle, queueing, waiting and stress are coming to an end.
 The liquid limit is expected to be lifted with the introduction of new state-of-the-art scanners at airports around the world.

-Check your compensation for delayed flights for free!
+Check your compensation for disrupted flights for free!

 allowed liquids label